 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear above the north-west horizon, travel directly overhead, passing near to Jupiter and Venus, before disappearing in the north-east.
+The Station will appear above the north-west horizon, passing Venus, Regulus (Leo) and the Moon, then travel directly overhead and disapper in the souther-east.

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.